vitringr/vault/nodes/Grappling.md

 # Grappling

-Martial arts that focus on ground fighting and submission techniques.
+Martial arts that focus on wrestling and ground fighting.